 What can be done about fleas on my puppy?

 Fleas do not stay on your puppy all of the time; occasionally, they jump off and seek another host.
 Therefore, it is important to kill fleas on your new puppy before they can become established in your house.
 Many of the flea control products that are safe on adult dogs are not safe for puppies less than four months of age.
-Be sure that any flea product you use is labeled safe for puppies.
+Be sure that any flea product you use is labelled safe for puppies.

-We will provide you age and weight-specific flea control products that are safe for your pet and highly effective at keeping your pet flea-free.
+We will provide you with age and weight-specific flea control products that are safe for your pet and highly effective at keeping your pet flea-free.
 There are newer products available that prevent heartworm disease as well as preventing fleas.

 My puppy seems to be constantly chewing.
 Why does this occur?

 Chewing is a normal puppy behaviour.
 Almost all of a puppy’s 28 baby teeth are present by about four weeks of age.
 They begin to fall out at four months of age and are replaced by 42 adult (permanent) teeth by about six months of age.
 Therefore, chewing is a puppy characteristic that you can expect until about six to seven months of age.
 It is important that you do what you can to direct your puppy’s chewing toward acceptable objects.
-You should provide puppy-safe items such as a nylon chew bones and other chew toys so other objects are spared.
+You should provide puppy-safe items such as nylon chew bones and other chew toys so other objects are spared.

 Can I trim my puppy’s sharp toe nails?

 Puppies have sharp toe nails.
-They can be trimmed with your regular finger nail clippers or with nail trimmers made for dogs and cats.
+They can be trimmed with your regular fingernail clippers or with nail trimmers made for dogs and cats.
 If you take too much off the nail, you will cut into the “quick” and bleeding and pain will occur.
 If this happens, neither you nor your dog will want to do this again.
 Therefore, a few points are helpful:

 - If your dog has clear or white nails, you can see the pink of the quick through the nails.
 Avoid the pink area, and you should be out of the quick